Food Museum Membership – Terms & Conditions

 The museum requires its managers to ensure that:

-• Their staff and volunteers are aware of their responsibilities under this policy.
+- Their staff and volunteers are aware of their responsibilities under this policy and are encouraged to work towards a positive environment for everyone.

 All staff, volunteers, placement students and trainees, contractors and partners must:

-• Conduct themselves to help the museum provide equal opportunities in employment, and prevent bullying, harassment, victimisation and unlawful discrimination.
+- Conduct themselves in such a way as to help the museum provide a positive, supportive working environment.
+This includes working to prevent bullying, harassment, victimisation and unlawful discrimination.

 All members of the workforce should understand they, as well as their employer, can be held liable for acts of bullying, harassment, victimisation and unlawful discrimination, in the course of their employment, against fellow employees, customers, suppliers and the public.
 Such acts will be dealt with as misconduct under our grievance and/or disciplinary procedures, and any appropriate action will be taken.
 Particularly serious complaints could amount to gross misconduct and lead to dismissal without notice.